kokoAfantchao/Billing-Revenue-Management/README.md

 # A detailed user persona for your real stakeholder:

-  Who Are They :
+ # Patient Bob

-  Bob
+  Bob wants to check the bill for his hospital visit

-  What is Their Main Goal:
+  Bob is not familiar with the use of computer

-  Bob wants to check his medical bill
+  # Insurance Agent Mary

-  What is Their Main Barrier of Achieving This Goal:
+  Mary wants to verify the patients information/Bill is processed correctly

-  Bob is not familiar with the use of computers, the user interface needs to be as easy as possible to use, as well as fool proof to prevent Bob from making mistakes
+  Mary Wants to verify the procedure rendered to the patient

-  Insurance Agent
+  # Medical Biller Greg

-  Agent wants to verify the patients information/Bill
+  Greg wants to be able to generate correct claims for patients and send it correctly to the insurance company

-  Having issues verifying patients bill
+  Greg will want a reliable application to accomplish his goals as acurate and fast as possible.